NoMaY-jp/Renesas_CC_compilers_tips_for_CMake_with_IoT_SDKs/README.md

 * https://github.com/NoMaY-jp/Renesas_CC_compilers_tips_for_CMake_with_IoT_SDKs/archive/refs/heads/main.zip

-The following folders are extracted from the zip file.
+The following source code folders are extracted from the zip file.
+(There are other folders just for confirming workaround tips easier.)

 * afr-v202107.00-rx-1.0.1-ccrx

 * aziot-azrtos-v6.2.0-ccrx

 The source code needs the following tools.

 * The commercial editions of CC-RX V2.03 or later<br>
-If the free edition of CC-RX is used (for example, the free edition of V3.05 like me), after the evaluation period has expired, the program cannot be built due to the link size limitaion of the free edition (like me).
+If the free edition of CC-RX is used (for example, the free edition of V3.05 like me), after the evaluation period has expired, the program cannot be built due to the link size limitation of the free edition (like me).

 * CMake 3.26.0 or later<br>
 CMake can be downloaded here.<br>